 I recently presented at a conference for adoptive and foster parents.
 My assigned topic; Building Healthy Relationships and Boundaries with Your Biological Relatives.
-I was excited when the topic was first assigned to me.
+I was excited when the topic was first assigned to me (click to read more about it here).
 There are many books on the subject of boundaries, so preparation should have been easy, except that I couldn’t find many on the subject on healthy boundaries with biological relatives for adoptive and foster families.
 And so I encountered a challenge immediately; I’d have to confront my own issues and experiences to do the topic justice.

 Remember The Alamo

 What images come to mind when you think of Texas?
-Most of us think of cowboy hats, horses, longhorn steer, the Dallas Cowboys, JR Ewing, oil fields, and of course The Alamo.
+Most of us think of cowboy hats, horses, longhorn steer, the Dallas Cowboys, JR Ewing, oil fields checked with well integrity inspection and of course The Alamo.
 So much of Texas is tied to the events that took place there in 1836.
 Colonel William Barett Travis was the commander at the mission during the Battle of The Alamo (February 23 – March 6, 1836).
 He wrote a letter on the second day of the battle (February 24) To the People of Texas & All Americans in the World asking for reinforcements during the siege which he famously signed “Victory or death”.

 One the penultimate day of the battle (March 5) he drew a line in the sand between him and his men and said, “I now want every man who is determined to stay here and die with me to come across this line.”
 All but one of his men stepped across the line.